jonnonz1/nz-statute-book/acts/public/1989/crown-forest-assets-act-1989.md

 (3) Section 176 of the Land Act 1948 shall apply to Crown forest land that is not subject to a Crown forestry licence.
 (4) Nothing in section 6 of the Coal Mines Act 1979 applies in respect of Crown forest land.

-### 6 Certificates of title for Crown forest land
+### 6 Records of title for Crown forest land
-(1) Notwithstanding the provisions of any other Act, a District Land Registrar shall, on written application by any person authorised by a responsible Minister and without further authority than this section, in respect of any Crown forest land that is already incorporated in the register or otherwise registered in the land registry office of the land registration district concerned, make such entries in the register and on any outstanding documents of title and generally do all such things as may be necessary to record that the estate or interest of the Crown in the land is held under this Act.
+(1) Notwithstanding the provisions of any other Act, the Registrar-General of Land shall, on written application by any person authorised by a responsible Minister and without further authority than this section, in respect of any Crown forest land that is already incorporated in the register or otherwise registered, make such entries in the register and generally do all such things as may be necessary to record that the estate or interest of the Crown in the land is held under this Act.
-(2) A District Land Registrar shall, subject to the deposit of any plans which may be required, on written application by any person authorised by a responsible Minister, issue a certificate of title for the fee simple estate in Crown forest land in form No 2 of Schedule 1 of the Land Transfer Act 1952, amended as appropriate.
-Every such certificate of title shall record that the estate or interest of the Crown is held under this Act.
+(2) The Registrar-General of Land shall, subject to the deposit of any plans which may be required, on written application by any person authorised by a responsible Minister, issue a record of title for the fee simple estate in Crown forest land, amended as appropriate.
+Every such record of title shall record that the estate or interest of the Crown is held under this Act.

 ### 7 Certification of Crown forest land
 (1) Every application under section 6 shall be accompanied by a certificate from the Chief Surveyor for the district concerned that the land is Crown forest land and containing particulars of every Crown forestry licence relating to that land.
-(2) A certificate obtained under subsection (1) shall be conclusive evidence to the District Land Registrar that the land is Crown forest land and is subject to the Crown forestry licence referred to in the certificate.
+(2) A certificate obtained under subsection (1) shall be conclusive evidence to the Registrar-General of Land that the land is Crown forest land and is subject to the Crown forestry licence referred to in the certificate.

 ### 8 Easements, leases, exchanges, etc
 The responsible Ministers may, on behalf of the Crown, for the purpose of managing Crown forest land, or Crown forestry assets, or Crown forestry licences, and in accordance with good business practice, do any 1 or more of the following:for such consideration, and on such terms and conditions, as the responsible Ministers may approve.